Is Now A Good Time To Refinance?

-When Is A Good Time To Refinance Your Home?
+When Is It A Good Time To Refinance Your Home?

 The best time to refinance depends on the person.
 Factors like your individual circumstances, financial situation, and current mortgage rates should inform your decision.

-But ultimately, refinancing is worthwhile when it will save you money.
-And there are a few ways a refinance can help you accomplish that.
+Ultimately, refinancing is worthwhile when it will save you money or let you access the equity in your home to cover your expenses.
+There are a few ways a refinance can help you accomplish that.

-If interest rates are lower now than when you originally borrowed your home loan, you could pay at the newer rate.
+If interest rates are lower now than when you originally took out your home loan, you could pay at the newer rate.
 In another case, you may have private mortgage insurance (PMI) on your current loan.
-But if you have over 20% equity in your home, you can refinance and cancel your PMI.
+But if you have over 20% equity in your home, refinancing is one way to cancel this PMI.

 Some homeowners use their refinancing as an opportunity to consolidate their debt as well.

 Again, circumstances vary.
 The best time to refinance a home will depend on your situation.
 If you want to find a “good time” to refinance, look for a time with the most financial benefits.
 Refinancing can be the right move when it provides you with savings in the present and long run.
-Furthermore, it should accommodate your financial situation in the near future and maintain the ability to comfortably cover closing costs or repayment.
+Furthermore, it should accommodate your financial situation in the near future and allow you to comfortably cover closing costs or repayment.